opengeos/geospatial-dataviz-python/data_viz.md

 1. Retrieves the raster data from the specified URL
 2. Applies the band combination specified by `indexes`
-3. Contructs a tile layer from the raster data
+3. Constructs a tile layer from the raster data
 4. Adds it as an interactive layer to the map

 This particular band combination (5-4-3) makes vegetation appear bright red, urban areas appear cyan, and water appears dark blue or black.
 Different band combinations highlight different features on the Earth's surface.